 29 Nov Balika’s story – her journey to Freedom

-Balika wasn’t sure she would have what it takes to learn to weave.
+Balika wasn’t sure she would manage learning to weave.
 She thought she may be more likely to become a spinner or finisher.
-Even the Freesetteam were wondering if she may have difficulty, as she is is small-framed and not very tall.
+Even the Freeset team wondered if she may have difficulty, as she is small-framed.
 But once Balika had glimpsed the potential for change, something inside her clicked and she put all her energy and concentration into learning and practicing the skills she would need.
-She is now one of Freeset’s best weavers!
+She became one of Freeset’s best weavers!
 She loves coming to work and as much as weaving, she loves the community and family atmosphere, enjoying cha breaks and lunch with the other women.

-When asked about her hopes for the future, she didn’t hesitate for a moment: Passionate about Freeset, her biggest dream is for the company to grow, so that more women from the surrounding villages can be given an opportunity to come and work at Freeset and see their own lives as well as their families and communities flourish.
+When asked about her hopes for the future, she doesn’t hesitate for a moment: passionate about Freeset, her biggest dream is for the company to grow, so that more women from the surrounding villages can come and work at Freeset and see their own lives, as well as their families and communities, flourish.

 Balika sends a special message to people around the world who are friends and supporters of Freeset: “Now that I have this work with Freeset, there is a better future for me and my family.
 I was lonely and sad before, but life looks very different now.
 Thank you!”

-Thank you for taking an interest in Freeset Fabrics and for your support and encouragement.
-Every scarf sold, and every order placed for fabric and products will help Balika’s dream to be realised.
+Thank you for taking an interest in Freeset and for your support and encouragement.
+Every order placed for our products will help Balika’s dream to be realised.